bambora-na/dev.na.bambora.com/source/docs/guides/3D_secure.md

                 3 = Internal error
       - Challenge Redirection:
         In the case of a challenge flow the parameter names returned in the response will be changing:
-           - �md� will instead be named �threeDSSessionData�
+           - ‘md’ will instead be named ‘threeDSSessionData’
-           - �pa_res� will instead be named �cres�
+           - ‘pa_res’ will instead be named ‘cres’
     - Payment API Auth Request
       In the call to the Payment API Auth Request Continue method we will need:
-           - Place the value of �threeDSSessionData� in the URI rather than the value of �md�
+           - Place the value of ‘threeDSSessionData’ in the URI rather than the value of ‘md’
-           - Pass a value of �cres� in the body rather than parameter �pa_res�.
+           - Pass a value of ‘cres’ in the body rather than parameter ‘pa_res’.